Haldensleben, September 2022

 A successful cooperation

 syniotec and Kurt König GmbH have been working together since 2022.
-For example, syniotec’s specially developed telematics system is installed in the fleets at all locations.
-Thanks to live GPS tracking, theft protection for partners is included and shows direct added value in such situations.
+For example, syniotec’s specially developed telematics system is now installed in the fleets at all locations.
+Theft protection, thanks to GPS tracking, is includeded for partners and shows the direct added value in such situations.
 “The data transmission from our GPS tracking device in the machine to SAM is reliable and secure via GPRS data transmission over the mobile phone network.
 In addition to the theft alarm, there are of course other advantages.
 All relevant technical data such as operating hours per project, maintenance intervals and responsible persons can be accessed,” says syniotec CFO Arne Stehnken.
 “We are constantly expanding both SAM and our IoT devices in close exchange with construction companies.”
-Sven Schmid-Bauer also knows these advantages.
+Sven Schmid-Bauer also acknowledges.
 “We have now equipped almost 70% of our fleet with syniotec’s IoT.
-And the trend is rising,” Schmid-Bauer is pleased to report.
+And the trend is rising,” he is pleased to report.